 - 9.1 All requests for in-year places will be considered with reference to the Council's current admission arrangements and procedures for in year placements. - 9.2 All schools will take part in the Fair Access Protocol, which is published separately.
-Schools must respond immediately to requests for admission to school according to the timescales above so that admission of the pupil is not unduly delayed. - 9.3 Children who are looked after and previously looked after, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted, and children with an Education Health and Care Plan (EHCP) naming the school are NOT included in the Fair Access protocol.
+Schools must respond immediately to requests for admission to school according to the timescales above so that admission of the pupil is not unduly delayed. - 9.3 Children who are looked after and children with an Education Health and Care Plan (EHCP) naming the school are NOT included in the Fair Access protocol.
 These children MUST be placed in the school of their carer's preference irrespective of the availability of places in the year group. - 9.4 Permanent Exclusions.
 For pupils who are at risk of permanent exclusion and on the roll of a Wirral school it is open to the headteacher to refer the child to Gilbrook Outreach Service or to consider a Managed Move.
 All such placements will be initially on a trial basis for a minimum of six weeks.
 Confirmation of placement or the school roll will be subject to a satisfactory report. - 9.5 Pupils who have been permanently excluded will normally be placed on the roll of Gilbrook School or the Progress School.
-Schools should contact the Exclusions

-Officer as soon as the exclusion has taken place.
+Schools should contact the Exclusions Officer as soon as the exclusion has taken place.
 The Exclusions Officer will consider whether the pupil can be transferred immediately to an alternative primary school.
 Such transfers will be agreed with the parent and relevant headteacher.
-All primary schools will take a minimum number of 1, or the number of permanent exclusions in the previous academic year, as the agreed quota of permanently excluded pupils for placement.

-9.6 Parents retain their legal right to an appeal for a place at any school of their preference.
+All primary schools will take a minimum number of 1, or the number of permanent exclusions in the previous academic year, as the agreed quota of permanently excluded pupils for placement. - 9.6 Parents retain their legal right to an appeal for a place at any school of their preference.
 This right is not affected by the decision of the Fair Access Panel.

 Admissions Authorities in Wirral

 Wirral Council

-Community Primary Schools (53)
+Community Primary Schools (42)

 Voluntary Controlled Primary Schools (4)

 The Governing Bodies of:

 Academy Schools

 Birkenhead High School Academy for Girls (Junior)

 Brackenwood Junior School

 Christ Church (Moreton) CE Primary School

 Church Drive Primary School

+Co-Op Academy Hillside

 Co-Op Academy Portland

 Co-Op Academy Woodslee

 Egremont Primary School

+Gayton Primary School

+Greasby Junior School

 Great Meols Primary School

+Heswall Primary School

+Manor Primary School

+Mendell Primary School

 Our Lady of Pity Catholic Primary School

+Overchurch Junior School

 Poulton Lancelyn Primary School

+Rock Ferry Primary School

+Sandbrook Primary School

 Stanton Road Primary School

 St Joseph's (Birkenhead) Catholic Primary School

+Thingwall Primary School

+Thurstaston Dawpool CE Primary School

 Townfield Primary School

 Town Lane Infant School

+Woodchurch Road Academy

 Church of England Aided Primary Schools

 Christ Church (Birkenhead) CE Primary School

-Dawpool CE Primary School

-St Andrew's CE Primary School
+St Andrew's CE Primary Scho ol

 St Peter's CE Primary School

-St Saviour's CE Primary School
+St Saviour's CE Primary Scho ol

 The Priory CE Primary School

-Woodchurch CE Primary School
+Woodchurch CE Primary Scho pol

 Catholic Aided Primary Schools

 Christ The King Catholic Primary School

 Holy Cross Catholic Primary School

 Ladymount Catholic Primary School

-Our Lady and St Edwards Catholic Primary School
+Our Lady and St Edwards Cat holic Primary School

 Sacred Heart Catholic Primary School

 St Alban's Catholic Primary School

 St Anne's Catholic Primary School

 St John's Catholic Infant School

-St John's Catholic Junior School
+St John's Catholic Junior Scho ool

 St Joseph's (Upton) Catholic Primary School

 St Joseph's (Wallasey) Catholic Primary School

 St Michael and All Angels Catholic Primary School

 St Paul's Catholic Primary School

 St Peter & St Paul Catholic Primary School

 St Peter's Catholic Primary School

 St Werburgh's Catholic Primary School

 Joint Denominational Aided Primary Schools

 Holy Spirit Catholic and CE Primary School